Last Updated: February 2019

 You now have the option to add a preview of your individual case results on the case results overview page!

 Because many attorneys face restrictions when it comes to sharing case information, we wanted to give you a chance to create simple, to-the-point case result summaries.
 You will see standard fields for Title and Headline, but you will also notice Award Summary, Award Values to Sort By, and Link to Page.
 Entering Title, Headline, and Award Summary will display only those three fields, and adding an Award Value to Sort By will let you display your case results from highest amount to lowest.
 To have this case result listed last, simply leave the field blank.
 Use the “Link to Page” option to link to another page on the site, like a testimonial or additional information on the case type, and assign this result to a Service Area or Category.
-Learn more about this new feature here.

 Assigning Content to a Service Area or Category